areejfathy17/Aramco-Project/README.md

-Dynamic Evaluation & Performance Tracking System
+📊 Dynamic Evaluation & Performance Tracking System
 📌 Project Overview

-This project is a Dynamic Performance Evaluation System built to track, measure, and visualize departmental performance across multiple branches.
+Developed for Ramco, this project is a Dynamic Performance Evaluation System designed to track, measure, and visualize departmental performance across multiple branches.

-The system was designed to:

-Monitor Requirements across departments

-Track Tasks based on frequency (Monthly, Weekly, Quarterly)

-Compare Annual Targets vs. Actual Performance

-Calculate completion rates automatically

-Provide a fully interactive Executive Dashboard
+The system enables structured monitoring of Requirements and frequency-based Tasks (Monthly, Weekly, Quarterly), compares Annual Targets vs. Actual Performance, calculates completion rates automatically, and delivers a centralized interactive Executive Dashboard powered by a unified Data Model.

-⚠️ Note: The dashboard screenshots included in this repository contain sample data for demonstration purposes only and do not represent real company data.
+⚠️ Note: The dashboard screenshots included in this repository contain sample data for demonstration purposes only and do not represent actual company data.

 🎯 Business Objective

-The goal was to create a centralized, automated system that:
+The objective was to build a centralized and automated evaluation system that:

 Allows each department to enter data independently (separate user input)

-Consolidates all departments into a unified reporting model
+Consolidates all departments into a unified reporting structure

 Eliminates manual calculations

-Provides management with real-time KPIs and performance insights
+Provides real-time KPIs and performance insights for management

 🏗️ System Architecture

-The project consists of 4 main layers:
+The system consists of four main layers:

 1️⃣ Data Entry Layer